 All activities can and are strongly advised to be sent for Quality Assurance in order to be approved before being enabled.
 Quality Assuring your activities and Lifecycles, before putting them live, gives you and your team the chance to spot and prevent any errors in your campaigns and send-outs.
 This is a crucial step to avoid bad player experiences and costly mistakes for your business.

 Below we will run through the flow of Quality Assuring an activity.
 Working within a being the main focus.
 We will also cover;

-Hover over the three-dot menu to the right-hand side of the activity that you wish to send for Quality Assurance and click on the icon.
+Hover over the three-dot menu to the right-hand side of the activity that you wish to send for Quality Assurance and click on the Send to QA icon.
 If you're working from a , this will send it directly to the QA stage.
 If it's an activity outside of a project you will instead find it in the QA portal (please note all activities sent for QA can be found in the QA portal).

 To quickly navigate to the Quality Assurance of an activity you can click on the icon which will appear after it has been sent for QA.

 Click on the activity that you wish to Quality Assure for the QA window to open up.
 Step by step you need to thoroughly check the setup of the different components of the activity.
 Once you've checked a component and it's confirmed to be set up correctly, you can tick the box for that section and move on to the next one.